logoskal-office/beloved-net/README.md

-# beloved-net
+# Beloved-Net
-The official repository of the Beloved By God Network.
+This is the official repository of the Beloved By God Network.